Applied Materials Science

 Research

 Over the past decade, the department of Applied Materials Science (AMS) concentrated on creating high-efficiency thin-film photovoltaic (PV) cells and Epitaxial Lift-Off (ELO) technology.
-AMS is a world leader in this area, having achieved numerous world record efficiencies for III-V solar cells.
-They also collaborate closely with industrial partners to apply their research into practical applications such as space technology and light concentrator systems.
-Moreover, AMS has supported the establishment of three start-up companies in cell analysis, production, and applications.
+AMS is a world leader in this area, and obtained multiple solar cells with world record efficiencies.
+Current research also includes the development of sustainable semi-conductor device interconnect technologies to address the problem of E-waste The group works in close cooperation with industrial partners to facilitate the utilization of their research findings in actual applications.
+To this aim AMS has also forwarded multiple spin-off companies in solar cell analyses, production and applications: Rera Solutions, tf2-devices, Soluxa.

 Publications